 We recently guest posted on Unbounce about the importance of using UTMs and how marketers incorrectly use UTM parameters.
-In this post, our goal is to cover everything from what a UTM is and how to create one, to how to properly use UTMs to track traffic across all major analytics platforms.
+In this post, our goal is to cover everything from (take a deep dive with the free webinar) and how to create one, to how to properly use UTMs to track traffic across all major analytics platforms.
+For an updated and complete deep dive, we also recommend the complete guide by UTM.io, our sister company.

 What Exactly is a UTM?